 “I do.”
 She turned to walk away, but Charlene stopped her.

 “Could I have another fork, please?”
-She held a fork in the air.
+She held hers in the air.
 “This one doesn’t seem that clean.”

 Raylene grabbed it out of her hand.
 “Of course.”